Six Years Later, Camp Owners Continue to Delay Justice

 The summer camp industry is a colossus with a $70 billion economic impact.
 Approximately 25,000 camps and 1.5 million employees serve 25 million children.
 Yet, only slightly more than half of states require licensing for camps.
 Only a fraction requires meaningful child protections, including health supervision, certifications and training for high-risk activities including gun ranges with live ammunition and emergency action plans.

 California does not license day or overnight (resident) camps.
 Although shocking as it may be, a camp lobby organization named the American Camp Association is largely in control of the few requirements that apply to overnight camps.
 Summerkids was a member of the Association.
-According to documents, the morning Forbes and his wife removed Roxie from life support, DiMassa immediately called representatives of the American Camp Association to request public relations assistance in an apparent effort to overcome the impact it would have on her camp enrollment.
+According to documents, the morning Forbes and his wife removed Roxie from life support, the camp owner-director immediately called representatives of the American Camp Association to request public relations assistance in an apparent effort to cover up the facts and overcome the impact it would have on her camp enrollment.

 Forbes spent six years advocating for change.
 Forbes successfully passed the Elena Matyas Camp Safety Ordinance and the Roxie Swim Safe Ordinance in Los Angeles County.
 Earlier this year, Governor Newsom emailed Forbes directly to say that he signed Forbes’s latest statewide camp safety bill into law.
 Forbes is working with federal legislators on national protections, which are currently stalled by the Trump administration.

 “I do this work around the country to honor my child and my wife and other families and children who do not have to suffer as we have,” Forbes said.
 “I have assisted families from other states, and their attorneys, in their lawsuit discovery processes.
 I have assisted many media outlets in investigations of camp harm.
-It remains no less than stunning to witness how the DiMassa family and camp counselors continue to refuse to admit what they did, let alone make every unconditional offer they could to make it right.
+It remains no less than shocking if not vile that the Summerkids owners and camp counselors continue to refuse to admit what they did, let alone make every unconditional offer they could to make it right.
 As a journalist—documentarian I know what they did and why.
-Cara and Joe DiMassa cowardly covered up circumstances to protect reputation and assets.
-Come January 13, however, truth and fact will be on trial and I get to occupy the witness stand to say what I have wanted to say for six barbaric years.
-This is why I expect Roxie and Elena to finally obtain the justice they so deserve.”
+They cowardly covered up circumstances to protect reputation and assets.
+Come January 13, however, truth and fact will be on trial.
+This is when I expect Roxie and Elena to finally obtain the justice they so deserve.”